 Russell Street School was built in 1844 and moved into the present buildings in 1907.
-We are a Local Authority school that caters the Early Years Foundation Stage (3-5 years old), which includes a nursery and reception classes and Key Stage 1 (5-7 year olds).
-There are three classes in each year group with a maximum of 288 places, which includes 78 part-time nursery places.
+We are a Local Authority school that caters for the Early Years Foundation Stage (3-5 years old), which includes a nursery and reception classes and Key Stage 1 (5-7 year olds).